|Different email clients render emails in different ways.

-For the most part emails are sent as multi-part messages.
-Meaning, the HTML that holds images, clickable links, and formatting is separated from the actual text. upon delivery an email client renders the most appropriate version for it's capabilities.
-The result, sometimes emails look wonky!
+|This typically happens as a result of how Outlook renders their emails, but there may be several other reasons why your emails may look different.
+For the most part, emails are sent as multi-part messages.
+This means that the HTML that holds images, clickable links, and formatting is separated from the actual text.
+Upon delivery, an email client renders the most appropriate version for its capabilities.
+As a result, emails sometimes look strange.||

 Keep these best practices in mind as you design emails in SharpSpring:

 - Test thoroughly.
-Open your email in various email clients to make sure it looks up to par or consider using a tool like Litmus to simulate all of the major clients all at once.
+Open your email in various email clients to make sure it looks up to par, or consider using a tool like Litmus to simulate all of the major clients all at once.

 - Do not rely on images to convey your message.
 Many of today's email clients do not render images by default.
 If you are counting on leads to click an image link to access your website, you might be out of luck.